Several areas to receive few showers today

 A few showers will occur in Western and Sabaragamuwa provinces and in Galle and Matara districts, the Department of Meteorology says.

-Showers or thundershowers will occur at a few places in Uva province and in Ampara and Batticaloa districts during the evening or night.
+Showers or thundershowers will occur at a few places in Uva and Eastern provinces and in Mullaitivu district during the evening or night.

 Sea areas:

-A few showers will occur in the sea area off the coast extending from Colombo to Matara via Galle.
+A few showers will occur in the sea area off the coast extending from Colombo to Galle.